flrs/vpn_remote_control_gadget/README.md

 for a 80 mAh battery in the case (search for model number 301525).

 There are 6 cylindrical support pins that help the assembly stay in placing during printing.
-After printing, you need to remove the 3 pins to separate the model into its 3 parts.
+After printing, you need to remove these 6 pins to separate the model into its 3 parts.
 If printed with PA 12, these pins should be easy to cut with scissors, a knife, or simply bending until they break.
 To make sure all components slide and fit neatly, you should grind down any leftovers of the pins.